 9. CHANGE ORDERS.
 PCA may order changes in the Work at any time.
 Contractor shall proceed with such changes immediately upon receipt of a written change order signed by PCA.
 Contractor shall be paid for such changes in accordance with Section 8 of the Agreement.

 10. INSURANCE.
 Contractor shall carry the following liability insurance coverage, which must be primary and noncontributory: (a) commercial general liability including coverage for premises and operations, products and completed operations, broad form property damage, contractual liability, explosion, collapse, and underground hazard and personal injury liability; (b) commercial automobile liability covering all owned, hired, and non-owned automobiles used in performance of the Work; and (c) workers’ compensation and employer’s liability coverage.
 Coverage limits on Contractor’s commercial general liability policies must have a combined single limit for bodily injury and property damage of at least $1,000,000 each occurrence; at least $1,000,000 for personal injury liability; at least $2,000,000 aggregate for products/completed operations; and at least $2,000,000 general aggregate; provided that, in the event Contractor’s insurance limits are greater than required herein, then such increased limits shall apply.
-Coverage limits on Contractor’s automobile liability policies must have a combined single limit for bodily injury and property damage of at least $1,000,000 for each accident; coverage limits on Contractor’s workers’ compensation coverage shall be in accordance with all applicable state laws; and coverage limits on Contractor’s employer’s liability policies must be provided in amounts of at least $1,000,000 each accident for bodily injury by accident, at least $1,000,000 policy limit for bodily injury by disease, and at least $1,000,000 for each employee for bodily injury by disease.
+Coverage limits on Contractor’s automobile liability policies must have a combined single limit for bodily injury and property damage of at least $1,000,000 for each accident; coverage limits on Contractor’s workers' compensation coverage shall be in accordance with all applicable state laws; and coverage limits on Contractor’s employer’s liability policies must be provided in amounts of at least $1,000,000 each accident for bodily injury by accident, at least $1,000,000 policy limit for bodily injury by disease, and at least $1,000,000 for each employee for bodily injury by disease.
 CONTRACTOR SHALL NAME PCA AND ITS SUBSIDIARIES, AFFILIATES, DIRECTORS, OFFICERS, AND EMPLOYEES AS ADDITIONAL INSUREDS UNDER THE COMMERCIAL GENERAL AND AUTOMOBILE LIABILITY POLICIES UTILIZING INSURANCE FORMS CG 20 10 07 04 (OR ANY EARLIER VERSION OF CG 20 10 BACK TO CG 20 10 11 85) AND CG 20 37 07 04 OR THEIR SUBSTANTIAL EQUIVALENTS WITH RESPECT TO LIABILITY OR CLAIMS OF LIABILITY ARISING OUT OF THE WORK.
-The parties intend this provision to be an express waiver of immunity under any applicable Workers’ Compensation laws and Contractor’s commercial general liability coverage shall not contain any third party action over exclusion(s) or similar endorsements or limitations.
-CONTRACTOR SHALL NOT BE PERMITTED TO BEGIN WORK UNTIL DELIVERING TO PCA CERTIFICATES EVIDENCING ALL SUCH COVERAGE IN INSURANCE COMPANIES ACCEPTABLE TO PCA.
+The parties intend this provision to be an express waiver of immunity under any applicable Workers' Compensation laws and Contractor’s commercial general liability coverage shall not contain any third party action over exclusion(s) or similar endorsements or limitations.
+PRIOR TO COMMENCING THE WORK, CONTRACTOR SHALL DELIVER TO PCA CERTIFICATES EVIDENCING ALL SUCH COVERAGE IN INSURANCE COMPANIES ACCEPTABLE TO PCA.
 All certificates must contain a provision stating that the coverage they represent shall not be terminated or modified without 30 days’ prior written notice to PCA.
 All policies outlined in this Section 10 must contain a waiver of subrogation clause under which the insurer waives all rights of subrogation it may have under that policy as relates to PCA.
 PCA’s failure to demand such certificates or other evidence of full compliance with these insurance requirements, or PCA’s failure to identify a deficiency from evidence that is provided, shall not be construed as a waiver of Contractor’s obligation to maintain such insurance.
 The insurance requirements set out in this section are not intended to diminish or limit any indemnification obligations expressly set forth in this Agreement.

 11. LIENS.
 Contractor shall promptly pay all laborers, subcontractors, or materialmen connected with the Work and if any of them file liens or threaten to file liens against the Work, Contractor shall promptly obtain a release of any such lien or post a bond indemnifying PCA against all loss by reason of that lien.
 If any laborers, subcontractors, or materialmen complain to PCA of late payment by Contractor, PCA may make direct payments to those persons and deduct the amount of any payment from the amounts due Contractor or recover those amounts from Contractor.
 PCA may, before making any payment due under the Contract Documents, require Contractor to deliver lien waivers duly executed by itself and each of its subcontractors and materialmen for all work done before such payment.
 Contractor shall provide, if requested by PCA, material and payment bonds covering the Work in amounts not less than 100% of the Contract Price satisfactory in form and substance to PCA.